Meet us at Dubai World Trade Centre 13 - 17 October

 What is PBX?

-A PBX system, or, a Private Branch Exchange System, is a private internal telephone system used by companies and organizations.
+A PBX system, or a Private Branch Exchange System, is a private internal telephone system used to manage incoming and outgoing calls, internal extensions, and call routing by companies and organizations.
 You can consider it as a ‘mini phone company’ dedicated to managing calls within a company’s network.
+With a PBX, there’s no need for every employee to have a direct line to the public telephone network.
+Rather, the PBX acts as the central hub that connects multiple phone lines within the organization and routes calls efficiently.

 Types of PBX Systems

 The oldest of them all.
 Traditional PBX or Analog PBX Systems were hardware-based, consisting of a central switchboard, telephones, and connecting wires.
-These systems were installed within the premises of the company or organization and required maintenance from IT staff.
+These systems were installed within the company’s or organization’s premises and required maintenance from the IT staff.
 This form of PBX system was quite reliable but less flexible, expensive to maintain, and lacked advanced features.

 It brought more flexibility and scalability, as well as cost savings for the companies.
 IP PBX also supports remote work, as employees can use their business phone number from anywhere using an active internet connection.
 However, an on-premise IP PBX still requires physical hardware to be installed and maintained within the premises.